Avila

 Casas Colgadas de Cuenca – the hanging houses (photo c/o elainne_dickinson)

-Don’t worry.
-I haven’t forgotten about you, fans of improbable architecture and engineering.
-If you liked Pisa, the 2-3 hour bus or train trip to Cuenca from Madrid is a good investment of your time.
+If you’re a fan of improbable architecture and engineering (like say, Pisa), the 2-3 hour bus or train trip to Cuenca from Madrid is a good investment of your time.
 Here you can gape at houses perched perilously along cliff edges in defiance of gravity and fear of heights.

-Everyone should go to Segovia.
-It just might be the prettiest city in Spain.
+Segovia is just so pretty.
 With a one hour travel time by bus from Madrid and a lantern-lit, hanging plants-filled historic quarter that is easily walkable in less than two hours, there is no excuse not to day trip to Segovia.
 You can trace the carefully restored Roman aqueduct built in the 1st century A.D. through town to the Alcazar (turrets, ramparts, moats, and sweeping countryside vistas included).
-Heck, take a picnic!
+Take a picnic!

 Toledo

 A mere half hour train ride from Madrid will get you to the impressive and formidable city on a mountain, Toledo.
-If there was ever a place built to be a defensive stronghold, Toledo is it.
-The fortifications and regional expertise in sword making discouraged invaders for centuries; today, the steep hills and lack of shade dishearten swarms of tourists on foot.
-Be prepared to walk until you can walk no more.
+The fortifications and regional expertise in sword making discouraged invaders for centuries.